8 common questions from renters

 Does my contents insurance cover my flatmates too?

 No. Your AA Insurance contents policy only covers your belongings, not your flatmates’.
 The same goes for legal liability cover, which only covers the policyholder and not your flatmates.
 With this in mind, it could be worthwhile for all those who are renting to take out their own contents insurance, to help each flatmate protect their individual property, as well as themselves from potential debt.

 Are my belongings covered when I’m away from home?

 Yes.
 AA Insurance contents insurance covers your belongings while they’re both in and around your own home, or if those belongings are temporarily removed from your home, such as when they’re in your car or when you’re out and about.

 It’s important to remember that if you take your belongings away with you on a trip outside of New Zealand, you’ll need to arrange appropriate travel insurance.

 Are my belongings covered when I’ve moved out of the family home?

 If you’re living temporarily away from your family home in tertiary accommodation or at a boarding school then you’ll be covered under your parents’ AA Insurance contents policy.
 The most we would pay is $5,000 per child, per event.
 It pays to check with your parents what cover they have, as this cover is not provided under our Limited Contents Insurance Policy.

-However if you’ve moved into your own home, then you’ll need your own contents insurance.
+However if you’ve moved into your own home or are flatting, then you’ll need your own contents insurance.